Blue Bloods: Premise

 The Reagans are an Irish-American Catholic family who gathers for Sunday dinner each week.
 According to People, "the Sunday supper is the heart of each show."

-Both Henry's and Frank's respective wives, Betty and Mary, are deceased, as is Frank's second son, Joe.
+Both Henry's and Frank's respective wives, Betty and Mary, are deceased, as is Frank's firstborn son, Joe.
 Erin is divorced and has one daughter, college graduate Nicky (Sami Gayle), who lived with her mother until accepting a job in San Francisco in season 10.
 Danny is a widower with two sons, Jack and Sean (Tony and Andrew Terraciano).
 He was married to Linda (Amy Carlson), a nurse who was killed off-screen in a helicopter crash between seasons 7 and 8.
 Jamie married his partner, Edit "Eddie" Janko, in the season 9 finale.
 They acknowledged their mutual attraction during season 7 and became engaged at the end of season 8.

 The season 10 finale reveals a son of Joe's, a fact unknown to himself and the family until the revelation.
 He's a 24-year-old detective in the firearms unit named Joe Hill (played by Will Hochman).

 Guests at the family dinner outside of the core family members have included Frank's former partner Lenny Ross (Treat Williams), Frank's DCPI Garrett Moore, Frank's friend Archbishop Kevin Kearns (Stacy Keach), Danny's partner Maria Baez, Erin's ex-husband Jack Boyle (Peter Hermann) and her investigator partner Anthony Abetemarco, and Joe Hill with his mother Paula Hill (Bonnie Somerville).